-Step 2: In the “Elements” gallery, scroll down to “Shapes” and tap on the rectangle that you’d want to use as your spacing guide.
+Step 1: In the “Elements” gallery, scroll down to “Shapes” and click on a rectangle

-Step 3: Resize the rectangle by dragging the white circles and handles until you get the desired shape size.
+Step 2: Resize the rectangle by dragging the white circles and handles until you get the desired shape size

-Step 4: Create copies of the newly-resized rectangle depending on how many rows of elements you’d want to check their spacing out.
+Step 3: Create copies of the newly-resized rectangle depending on how many rows of elements are present